superpuper32/Boss-machine/README.md

 In **server.js**, you will see some boilerplate code, but the server is missing key functionality to allow it to run.
 You must:

-- Set up body-parsing middleware with the `body-parser` packagae.
+- Set up body-parsing middleware with the `body-parser` package.
 - Set up CORS middleware with the `cors` package.
 You can use the default settings.
 - Mount the existing `apiRouter` at `/api`.
 This router will serve as the starting point for all your API routes.
 - Start the server listening on the provided `PORT`.
 Make sure to use the `PORT` constant and not a hard-coded number, as this is required for tests to run.